Frequently Asked Questions

 If you have any questions, please send them to info@iacepa-katalis.org

-Submitting Your Activity Idea
+Submitting Your Business Opportunity Idea

 - Policy and regulatory analysis and advocacy